owtf/ptp/docs/source/contribute.rst

 The :ref:`xmlparser-label` already defines :meth:`ptp.libptp.parser.XMLParser.handle_file` for us.
-This will initialize the :attr:`ptp.MyXMLParser.stream` instance variable with a handle on the root node of the file.
+This will initialize the :attr:`MyXMLParser.stream` instance variable with a handle on the root node of the file.

 The skeleton
 ============